Can You Reuse Potting Soil in Planters?

 “When I got out my pots from last fall, tons of little bugs with wings covered the old soil.
 Can I reuse the potting soil?” asks Suzanne Foote of Cayuga, New York.

-If you don’t want to discarding potting soil each year for container plants, there is a valid and affordable alternative.
+If you don’t want to discard potting soil each year for container plants, there is a valid and affordable alternative.
 Simply work in a little compost from year to year to improve the soil structure and provide added nutrients.
 But if you’re growing a rare or cherished plant you’d hate to lose to disease, it’s worth the investment to change the potting soil annually.

 Follow these 5 steps for preparing a garden for spring.